richarah/dorothy/README.md

 # Dorothy
-Dorothy (named after the protagonist of Frank Baum's Oz novels) is a Docker image for interacting with Oz programs and running the OPI from within a container, either standalone or as part of a CDE (Containerised Development Environment) - e.g. using VSCode's [Remote - Containers](https://code.visualstudio.com/docs/remote/containers) extension.
+Dorothy (named after the protagonist of Frank Baum's Oz novels) is a Docker image for running Oz and the OPI from within a container, either standalone or as part of a CDE (Containerised Development Environment) - e.g. using VSCode's [Remote - Containers](https://code.visualstudio.com/docs/remote/containers) extension.

 #### What it's for